 - Knocking off and removing as much soil as possible

-- Sterilizing the plant and root system by soaking the roots in hot water with a temperature between 115 to 120 degrees Fahrenheit for about 10 minutes.
+- Sterilizing the plant and root system by soaking the roots in hot water to increase the root ball temperature between 115° to 120° degrees Fahrenheit for about 10 minutes.

 - Sterilize or replace the pot

 - This effectively killed the mealy bugs and their eggs living inside the roots without harming your plant.

 - Reggie would then repot the succulent into fresh soil.

 - He also mixed a little bit of diatomaceous earth into the potting mix to help control mealies or eggs that escaped.

 The mealybug destroyer (Cryptolaemus montrouzieri) are small gray beetles often used to control citrus mealybugs (Planococcus citri).

 Both adults and larvae feed on mealybugs.
 The larval stage resembles a mealybug.